nikolagg99/redux-t-do-list/README.md

-# React.js To Do List, created by the resoorces of Redux Toolkit.
+# React.js To Do List, created by the resources of Redux Toolkit.